Paul Brock (musician)

 Paul Brock is an Irish button accordionist born in Athlone now residing in Ennis.
 In May 1989, Brock co-founded the group Moving Cloud with fiddle player, Manus McGuire.
 In 2001 he co-founded the new group The Brock McGuire Band also with Manus McGuire.
 In 2004, Brock was voted Best Male Musician by the Irish American News.
-His recent album Humdinger with fellow band member Enda Scahill was voted Irish Music Album of The Year by the Irish Times and has been released by Compass Records.
+His 2007 album Humdinger with Enda Scahill, released by Compass Records, was voted Irish Music Album of The Year by the Irish Times.